|

 Red Bull's lack of form wasn't helped by the fact that the team had punched well above its weight the previous season, helped by some stirring performances from Coulthard.

-In addition to the RB2 not working well with the Ferrari V8 - when has any team other that Ferrari enjoyed success with Ferrari engines? - the Milton Keynes outfit fell victim to a problem of its own creation, having sided with the Italian team regarding the reintroduction of in-race tyre stops, a move which really only suited one team.
+In addition to the RB2 not working well with the Ferrari V8 the Milton Keynes outfit fell victim to a problem of its own creation, having sided with the Italian team regarding the reintroduction of in-race tyre stops, a move which really only suited one team.

-Although locked in to a two-year deal with Maranello, Red Bull was already looking at an alternative, and in much the same way as it sees fit to juggle drivers, chose to negotiate a deal which would see the Italian powerplants dumped on Toro Rosso, while Newey's RB3 would be fitted with the championship winning Renault unit.
+Although locked in to a two-year deal with Maranello, Red Bull was already looking at an alternative, and in much the same way as it saw fit to juggle drivers, chose to negotiate a deal which would see the Italian powerplants dumped on Toro Rosso - which Mateschitz had now bought - while Newey's RB3 would be fitted with the championship winning Renault unit.

 The season highlight - in a year of absolute lows - was Coulthard's inspired performance at Monaco, the Scot giving the Austrian team its first podium.